cod-cs-club/2024-Hackathon-Files/README.md

 See the `NodeJS-Template.js` or `Python-Template.py` file to get a simple bot template.

+Both templates show how to initialize a Discord bot with the most commonly needed intentions, and how to listen to events like 'on ready' and 'on message'.

 Below are instructions for initializing a simple Discord Bot project in both languages.

 # Node.js